-“Society should find out where Niko Pirosmani is, whether he is alive, or need of help.”
+“Society should find out where Niko Pirosmani is, whether he is alive, or in need of help.”
 This haunting note is from the first meeting of the Society of Georgian Painters, called together in March of 1916.
 Niko was alive, but homeless, drifting between the dukhan taverns of Tbilisi, exchanging paintings for hot meals, and sleeping in abandoned buildings.

 Niko’s father Aslan Pirosmanashvili died when Niko was two years old, and the family’s comfortable life on a vineyard near the small village of Mirzaani was shattered.
-A few years later, his sister Mariam would send her husband to retrieve Niko, bringing him to live with her in Tbilisi, the capital city of Georgia.
+A few years later, his sister Mariam sent her husband to retrieve Niko, bringing him to live with her in Tbilisi, the capital city of Georgia.
 A cholera outbreak soon claimed Mariam, and her grieving husband sent Niko to live and work for the middle class Kalantarov family, who provided him the opportunity to learn to read and write both Russian and Georgian, and encouraged his training as a typesetter.

 At 14, Niko returned to Mirzaani to work as a herdsman.
-Out on his own, Niko’s life became a precarious dance on the edge of poverty.
+On his own, Niko’s life became a precarious dance on the edge of poverty.
 He jumped through a series of odd-jobs and half-careers.
-He painted houses, painted signboards for shop owners, and worked in an amusement park in Tbilisi.
+He painted houses, painted sign boards for shop owners, and worked in an amusement park in Tbilisi.
 In 1882, at age 20, Niko partnered with fellow self-taught painter George Zaziashvili to start a signboard painting company.
 He later worked as cook for the Transcaucasian Railway, and after that co-founded a dairy farm that found enough success to allow him to build a house for his sister in Mirzaani.

-Through all this, Niko slowly taught himself to paint, preferring to work on black waxed cloth, painting animals, forest scenes and the markets and tradesman he worked alongside.
+Through all this, Niko slowly taught himself to paint, preferring to work on black waxed cloth, painting animals, forest scenes and the markets and tradesmen he worked alongside.
 When Niko backed out of the dairy farm project and began drinking, painting became a form of barter, with simple portraits traded for hot tavern meals.

 But recognition came too late for Niko.
 The transient painter responded to the call by the Society of Georgian Artists, who commissioned the artwork Utsindeli Sakartvelos Kortsili—but soon after their meeting a mocking editorial cartoon in a local newspaper appeared and Niko once again disappeared into the dukhan taverns.
 On March 30, 1918, the night before Easter Sunday, Nico was discovered unconscious in the basement of an abandoned house.
 He was taken to a hospital, but died soon after of malnutrition and liver failure.